Al Trautwig: Auto racing, cycling and tennis commentary

-Trautwig was a television pit reporter alongside Jim McKay for ABC Sports' coverage of the 1986-1987 Indianapolis 500, and provided play-by-play commentary for the 1987 CART Indy car broadcasts of the Grand Prix of Cleveland and the Michigan 500, shorty before Paul Page joined the ABC Sports team.
+Trautwig was a television pit reporter alongside Jim McKay for ABC Sports' coverage of the 1986-1987 Indianapolis 500, and provided play-by-play commentary for the 1987 CART Indy car broadcasts of the Grand Prix of Cleveland and the Michigan 500, shortly before Paul Page joined the ABC Sports team.

 He co-anchored coverage of the Tour de France (from 2004 to 2007 on Versus (formerly OLN) and in the 1980s for ABC), the Olympics, and NBC's coverage of the Arena Football League.
 Despite his years of experience as a broadcaster, he was sometimes criticized by cycling fans, for his occasionally uninformed commentary, and his tendency to compare the Tour to various mainstream sports he covered.

 From 2005 to 2008, he also co-anchored USA Network's coverage of the US Open tennis tournament.
 Trautwig also had a cameo in the movie Cool Runnings as an announcer for the bobsled competition.
 He co-anchored the US Open's live feed during the tournament.

 Gymnastics commentary

-In 2000, Trautwig replaced John Tesh as play-by-play announcer of U.S. national and international gymnastics competitions for NBC, including the 2000, 2004, 2008, 2012, and 2016 Olympic games.
+In 2000, Trautwig replaced John Tesh as play-by-play announcer of American national and international gymnastics competitions for NBC, including the 2000, 2004, 2008, 2012, and 2016 Olympic games.
 Trautwig's color commentators included former Olympic gold medalist Tim Daggett, former Canadian champion gymnast Elfi Schlegel, three-time Olympian John Roethlisberger and 2008 Olympic champion Nastia Liukin.

 Trautwig stated that, at the urging of NBC producers, his gymnastics commentary focused on the personal stories of the gymnasts.
 During the 2008 Beijing Olympics, he described a gymnast's pre-Olympics injury as "like having a tear in your wedding dress right before you walk down the aisle."

 His most notable controversy involved repeatedly referring to the fact that Simone Biles's adoptive parents are her biological grandparents during the 2016 Rio Olympics, refusing to refer to them as her parents.
 He publicly doubled down on these sentiments on Twitter despite widespread backlash, tweeting, "they may be mom and dad, but they are not her parents."
 His commentary has resulted in some in the gymnastics community criticizing Trautwig long before the Biles controversy at the 2016 Rio Olympics.
 Shortly after the conclusion of the 2016 Rio Olympics, Trautwig was permanently removed from gymnastics commentary duty.